Meet the Business Transformation Finalists in the 2023 CRN Impact Awards

 - Arinco worked with ForHealth to help the organisation separate from its parent company and migrate their 3000 plus health practitioners and supporting staff onto a new Azure Active Directory and migrate to Microsoft 365.
 The project reduced the time it takes to set up new devices by 90 percent, from 4-5 weeks to under 48 hours.

-- Thinxtra worked with CouriersPlease to deliver an end-to-end IoT-enabled asset tracking solution to improve the asset management of its 3,500 parcel cages by reducing the number of lost cages and optimising distribution of over 30 million parcels per year.
+- Thinxtra worked with Optus to deliver an end-to-end IoT-enabled asset tracking solution to improve the asset management of its 3,500 parcel cages for CouriersPlease, by reducing the number of lost cages and optimising distribution of over 30 million parcels per year.
 The initial implementation of the solution saved close to $100,000 in replacement costs, in the recovery of 91 cages.

 - Cevo worked with a major financial client in the United States to transition their on-premise trade surveillance technology to a cloud native architecture on AWS.
 This shift enabled the organisation to reduce operational overheads, improve observability, and gain valuable insights into their platform, driving efficiency and cost effectiveness.